justinesolano/sei-project-four/README.md

   }
 ```

 When starting on the user profile and user posts, I realised I forgot to create a posts app on the backend for the users to be able to create new posts on the app.
 Setting this up was straightforward.
-Howeverk, because the jwt_auth populated.py file in the serializers folder was populating the user's posts,
+However, because posts were being populated into the `PopulatedUserSerializer`,
 ```python
 class PopulatedUserSerializer(UserSerializer):
     posts = PostSerializer(many=True)
 ```

- this presented a problem because this meant that when registering, new users would need to make a post right away as it was a requirement.
-My solution was simply to add the `blank=True` code so those fields would not be required and `null=True` so that the database column for this field can allow `NULL` values.
+ This meant that when registering, new users would need to make a post right away as it was a requirement for the register POST request which presented a problem.
+My solution was simply to add the `blank=True` code so those fields would not be required and `null=True` so that the database column for the field can allow `NULL` values.
  ```python
 class Post(models.Model):